 You can almost feel the sand between your toes and hear the lapping of the waves with a laid-back beach-themed bathroom.
-And, it's a look that suits your bathroom perfectly, with distressed wood, nautical accessories and striped textiles.
+And, it's a look that suits your bathroom ideas perfectly, with distressed wood, nautical accessories and striped textiles.
 Go for blue and white, then mix in driftwood and wicker for a beachcomber vibe.
 Personalise the look with treasures such as postcards and photos to conjure happy memories of holidays past.

-Theme a small space
+2. Theme a small space

-When space is tight in a bathroom, keep things simple.
+When working with small bathroom ideas, keep things simple.
 This compact under-the-eaves room has its smart boat bath centre stage.
 With natural light limited by a tiny window, this black-and-white scheme keeps things simple and easy on the eye, while tongue-and-groove panelling boxes off the pipework while providing storage and display space.
+If you don't want to go too coastal, then look for nautical bathroom accessories that you can change easily.
 Pops of blue and red introduce a coastal theme perfectly in keeping with the panelling.

-Decorate with different shades of blue
+5. Decorate with different shades of blue

-Here, shells, starfish and a blue and white striped blind give the neutral bathroom a coastal feel, but only at its most mild.
+Here, shells, starfish and a blue-and-white striped blind give the neutral bathroom a coastal feel, but only at its most mild.
 The paneling around the bath offers the perfect place to display accessories.

-Work in raw materials
+6. Work in raw materials

 Evoke wonderful memories of summers spent in beach huts with a stunning photo of a seaside landscape positioned above the bath.
 Find a favourite picture and have it made into a large-scale print, flyposter or wall decal.
 Make sure that you seal it with varnish to ensure that it is watertight.

 Buy now: Similar Timber, B&Q

-Opt for nautical accessories
+7. Opt for nautical accessories

 A porthole-style window (or perhaps a mirror that creates the illusion of one) is a perfect way to add a coastal feel to the architectural features of your home.
-Select painted panelling for a relaxed, East-coast feel.
-Choose a deep-sea blue for the walls immediately behind the bath.
-Add novelty anchor towel holders to create a quirky home for striped towels.
+Select painted wall panelling ideas for relaxed, East-coast nautical bathroom decor.

-Acessorise the right way
+8. Acessorise the right way

 Combine maritime elements for a yacht-club-inspired look.
-Use smart stripes to add colour to the pale walls and team it with a co-ordinating rug for a cohesive and considered look.
+Use smart stripes to add colour to the bathroom walls and team it with a co-ordinating rug for a cohesive and considered look.
 On the windows, opt for a Venetian-style blind to inject coastal-style, as well as to let light in without compromising on privacy.
 Complete the look with seaside-inspired accessories and rich blue linens.

-Stick to a theme
+9. Stick to a theme

 Use the colours of nature to inspire your decorating scheme.
 Play with the sky, sea and sand to form a dreamy coastal colour scheme.
 A weathered, faded look is the essence of a coastal theme for your home, think bleached and dip-dyed linens and fabrics.

-Keep it authentic
+11. Keep it authentic

-Conjure up memories of faraway lands and fabulous seascapes with a rustic Mediterranean-inspired bathroom.
+Conjure up memories of faraway lands and fabulous seascapes with rustic Mediterranean-inspired nautical bathroom decor.
 Create a room that feels light, breezy and energising by day, but cosy and cocooning at night.
 Rough white walls and cool blue accents give this bathroom space it's cave-like, laid-back vibe.

-Conjure up holiday memories
+12. Conjure up holiday memories

 Use a crate as a quirky box shelf to display personal objects and trinkets.
 Wooden crates don't have to be expensive and even less than perfect ones are easy to make pretty and practical.

-Make it modern
+14. Make it modern

 Be invigorated by a stormy-sea shade or moody blue sky.
 Choose a St Ives-inspired fabric beneath the basin, you'd be forgiven for thinking you were on a permanent holiday while using it.
 To keep the look crisp, choose pure whites, not creamy, yellower shades, as these will look dirtier against the fresh blue tones.

-Go all out
+15. Go all out

-Get a cheerful look using aquatic brights and create a dynamic scheme by covering a feature wall in a reef-inspired design – a coral print will bring back that holiday feeling.
-Combine energising turquoise and verdant green for a vibrant, modern look.
-A bold palette like this lends itself to a scheme with a Miami beach vibe – think modern, stylish furniture and glamorous, white, high-gloss finishes.
+A bold palette like this lends itself to a scheme with a Miami beach vibe - think modern, stylish furniture and glamorous, white, high-gloss finishes.
 Calm the lively pattern by painting the adjacent walls in a soothing palette of white.
-Finish off the look with fabulous sea finds.
-Position them organically as though they’ve washed up on shore amongst coral and sand-beaten glass, as well as watery glazes and sea urchins for a super-chic stylised look.